Investing Insights

 Entravision (EVC): A $660M Mobile Ad-Tech Asymmetric Bet With No Fortress Moat

-Entravision is a $660M company where 78% of revenue now comes from a mobile ad-tech platform that grew 204% last quarter.
-We unpack Smadex and Adwake, the Hispanic broadcast legacy, the 2026 political catalyst, and the honest question: tidal wave of new advertisers, or sea of subscale clients?
+A $660M company where 78% of revenue now comes from a mobile ad-tech platform that grew 204% last quarter.
+Smadex and Adwake, a fading broadcast legacy, a 2026 political catalyst.
+A tidal wave of new advertisers, or a sea of subscale clients?

 ·8 min read